British Rail Class 43 (HST): Preservation

-Thirteen Class 43 power cars have currently been saved for preservation.
+Nineteen Class 43 power cars have currently been saved for preservation.

 The National Railway Museum in York has preserved 43002, the first production power car.
-The Railway Heritage Designation Advisory Board nominated 43102 (43302) for preservation as holder of the record for being the fastest diesel locomotive on the planet The power car was donated to the NRM upon its withdrawal from service in May 2021, and it is currently located at the NRM's museum at Shildon.
+The Railway Heritage Designation Advisory Board nominated 43102 (43302) for preservation as holder of the record for being the fastest diesel locomotive on the planet.
+The power car was donated to the NRM upon its withdrawal from service in May 2021, and it is currently located at the NRM's museum at Shildon.

 Angel Trains donated 43018 to Crewe Heritage Centre following its use as a spares donor for Abellio ScotRail.
 Porterbrook also donated 43081, the 8,000th locomotive built at Crewe, to the museum in 2021.
 Porterbrook donated 43048 and 43089 to the 125 Group.
 Both moved to the group when their lease ended with East Midlands Railway.
 The group later purchased 43044 from Porterbrook in 2021, with 43159 being donated in June that year.

 43045 has been preserved at the Long Marston Rail Innovation Centre following its period in service with Colas Rail and its time in storage.

-The University of Birmingham used 43056 for use as a research & development vehicle.
+The University of Birmingham leased 43056 for use as a research & development vehicle.
 In November 2021, the power car was donated to the Welsh Railways Trust based at the Gwili Railway.
-125 Heritage Ltd, based at the Colne Valley Railway, has saved three power cars, 43071, 43073 and 43082.
+125 Heritage Ltd, based at the Colne Valley Railway, has saved five power cars, 43023, 43071, 43073, 43082 and 43165.

 In addition to these twelve, Locomotive Services Limited have saved seven power cars, 43046, 43047, 43049, 43055, 43058, 43059 and 43083 along with three sets of Mark 3 coaches for use on excursion trains.
-43046 and 43055 have been refurbished as a recreation of the Midland Pullman train.
+43046 and 43055 have been refurbished and reliveried, along with a set of coaches, as a recreation of the Midland Pullman train.

-Model railways
+Models

 In 1977 Hornby Railways launched its first version of the BR Class 43 (HST) in OO gauge.

 Lima have released an HST model in OO gauge.

-Dapol have released an HST model in N gauge.
+Graham Farish and Dapol have both released HST models in British N gauge.
+Dapol introduced East Midlands Trains and Arriva Cross Country liveries, for the model, in 2012.